calling atm_dist

 • mad

-The here used statistics are the gnu statistic library.
-More information on the gnu statistics library can be found on their webpage.
+The statistics are calculated with the GNU Scientific Library.
+More information on the GNU Scientific Library statistics functions can be found on their webpage.

 An example command line for running atm_dist looks like as follows: